xiaoxianyu-office/mm/tutorials/Random-Spawns-quick-guide.md

 Step 2.
 Decide if you want to REPLACE a mob spawn or ADD a new spawn.

 Step 3.
-If adding a new spawn point on top of vanilla spawns change every instance "MobType:" to "Type:" and use the ADD action
+If adding a new spawn point on top of vanilla spawns change every instance of "MobType:" to "Type:" and use the ADD action

 Step 4.
 Change the "Type:" value to the internal name of your mob. (eg. Type: MyMob)